GreatDevelopers/text_to_dxf/README.md

 Details:

 Here,
+type of figure - L to draw lines between provided coordinates
+                 C to draw circles with provided coordinates

 Figure description - text shown at botton of figure.
-Text drawn is bottom centric to the point whose x co-ordinate is mean of largest and smallest x co-ordinates and y co-ordinate is the smallest y co-ordinate - txt_sp (defined in data file) of points constituting the figure.
+Text drawn is bottom
+                     centric to the point whose x co-ordinate is mean of largest and smallest x co-ordinates and y co-ordinate is the smallest y co-ordinate - txt_sp (defined in data file) of points constituting the figure.

 show figure code - 1 to show (draw) figure and optional text
                    0 to hide (don't draw) figure and optional text